giovannicandido/slush-spring-aurelia/templates/docs/index.md

-# Welcome to <%= appName %>
+# Welcome

-This is a developer focus documentation
+This is a developer focus documentation created with [MkDocs](http://mkdocs.org)

 If you are new to this project, I hight recommend you start reading the [Client Page](client.md).
 Then the [Server](server.md) page.
 And you are good to go